Martin boundaries and asymptotic behavior of branching random walks

 \subsection{The Martin boundary}

 Here we only recall the fundamental tools that we need in this work, the interested reader is referred to \cite{sawyer_harmonic_functions}, \cite{woess2000} and \cite{Woess-denumerable} for thorough expositions on Martin boundaries.
-Consider a transition kernel ${P}:=\{{p}(x,y)\}_{x,y\in G}$ defined on $G$.
-For any two vertices $x,y$ and any $n\geq 0$ let ${p}^{(n)}(x,y)$ denote the probability that the RW started at $x$ is in $y$ after taking $n$ steps according to ${P}$.
+Let $G$ denote an infinite, locally finite graph.
+Consider a (sub)stochastic matrix ${P}:=\big ({p}(x,y)\big )_{x,y\in G}$ defined on $G$.
 Then for $z\in \mathbb{C}$ let $ G(x,y\mid z):= \sum_{n\geq 0} {p}^{(n)}(x,y)z^n $ denote the corresponding Green function; fix a reference vertex $o$ and define the associated Martin kernel by